sav-che/TL-2/Authors/Kickx, Jean, Jr. {std. J. Kickx fil.}.md

-> [!cite] BHL link: this entry starts at [page 534](https://www.biodiversitylibrary.org/item/103253#page/560/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 534](https://www.biodiversitylibrary.org/page/33068776) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Kickx, Jean, Jr. (1803-1864), Belgian botanist and malacologist, son of Jean Kickx (1775-1831); Ph.
-D. Leuven 1830; professor of botany at Brussels 1831-1835, at Gent 1835-1864; one of the founders of the Société de Botanique de Belgique. (*J. Kickx fil.*).
+D. Leuven 1830; professor of botany at Brussels 1831-1835, at Gent 1835-1864; one of the founders of the Société de Botanique de Belgique.
+**Abbreviated name**: *J. Kickx fil.*

 #### Herbarium and types